 After the Silver Thyme comes curly parsley, a plant I’ve neglected a bit this summer, although I used some in Parsley Hummus and Bulgur Salad.
-Probably my favorite recipe that uses curly parsley is White Bean Salad with Tuna and Parsley, which I haven’t made once this year!
+Probably my favorite recipe that uses curly parsley is Tuna White Bean Salad, which I haven’t made once this year!

 And at the end of the first box we have a jungle of French Tarragon.
 I love this herb, but if you’re planning to grow it, one plant will be plenty!
 Trust me on this, because for two years nwo I’ve given away tarragon to anyone I could get to take it.
 I love to use French Tarragon in Chicken Salad with Tarragon and Peas or Tarragon Mustard Deviled Eggs.
 I’ll definitely freeze some tarragon before winter gets here.